 Post-Baccalaureate ProgramThe School of Pharmacy accepts a limited number of applicants (if vacancies exist) who hold a recently conferred baccalaureate degree in pharmacy from a college of pharmacy accredited by the Accreditation Council for Pharmacy Education.
 Such applicants may not be required to meet all prepharmacy requirements in order to qualify for admission and, if admitted to the Doctor of Pharmacy program, may be accepted at an advanced level for a minimum of two years (72 semester units) of full-time study.

 Special Admissions Program for Entering Freshmen and USC UndergraduatesThe Trojan Admission Prepharmacy (TAP) program provides guaranteed admission to the USC School of Pharmacy for USC undergraduates who meet preset performance standards.
 The TAP program is designed to attract highly qualified, mature high school seniors applying to USC.
 Admission requirements for high school applicants to the TAP program include prior admission to any USC undergraduate program.
 Currently enrolled USC undergraduates may apply to the TAP program with a 3.2 GPA at USC.
-Transfer students are eligible for the TAP program provided they study at USC for a minimum of two years.
-A bachelor's degree from USC is required for all TAP students beginning fall 2009.
+Transfer students are eligible for the TAP program provided they study at USC for a minimum of two years and earn their baccalaureate degrees from USC.

-Students accepted into the TAP program must meet all Pharm.D. entrance requirements, prerequisites, take a full course load each semester, complete their prepharmacy requirements with at least a 3.2 cumulative GPA and have a minimum 3.0 cumulative GPA.
+Students accepted into the TAP program must take full course loads each semester (minimum of 16 units) and complete their prepharmacy requirements with at least a 3.2 cumulative GPA.
 All prepharmacy courses must be taken for letter grades.
 Pass/no pass, credit/no credit grades and grades lower than C are not acceptable.

-TAP program participants who fulfill the requirements listed above will be guaranteed admission to the Doctor of Pharmacy pro- gram at USC.
+TAP program participants who fulfill the requirements listed above will be guaranteed admission to the Doctor of Pharmacy pro-gram at USC.
+TAP participants who fulfill the prepharmacy and GPA requirements and wish to complete their baccalaureate degree can do so without losing their guaranteed admission to the School of Pharmacy, provided they meet or exceed the minimum cumulative GPA required for admission into the Pharm.D. program.
 TAP program students receive ongoing individual advisement, access to the School of Pharmacy's student services and the privilege of joining the student-run prepharmacy club, the USC Pre-Pharmacy Society.
 A specific listing of USC courses and a recommended program for TAP participants can be obtained from the School of Pharmacy Office of Admission or online at www.usc.edu/schools/pharmacy/pharmd/programs/tap.html .